CodeFX-org/java-9-wtf/class-loading/README.md

 * javax.xml.ws.*

-To build and run the NullParentClassLoaderTest tests, use:
+To build and run the NullParentClassLoaderIT tests, use:

 ```
 mvn package -DskipTests=true